- Sort by Recommended

 aerobis for highest quality

 Common Battle Ropes are often made of hemp or nylon.
-These materials, however, are not the best choice for training ropes.
+These materials, however, are not the best choice for fitness training ropes.
 They are not flexible enough for optimal waves and not suitable for outdoor training. aerobis Battle Ropes are made of polyester and manufactured with a complex weaving technique.
 This makes them heavier than other training ropes and, at the same time, more flexible.
 A stabilizing rope core is sewn up with the outer layer, guaranteeing that the Battle Ropes always keep their form.
 Additionally, aerobis Battle Ropes are UV-resistant and don’t soak up water.
 Thus, battle ropes by aerobis are not only suitable for indoor training but can also be used in outdoor trainings.